LemesoftNostalgic/sprint-o-matic/README.md

 ## Introduction

-Sprint-O-Matic is a training application for sprint orienteering or Sprint-O for short.
+Sprint-O-Matic is a training application for sprint orienteering, or Sprint-O for short.
 I created it initially for my own use, to give some variety to my exercise during cold winter days in Finland.
-After a while, it came to my mind that someone else might be interested to try it out, so here it is.
+After a while, it came to my mind, that someone else might be interested to try it out, so here it is.

 What then is sprint orienteering?
 It is a fast paced foot navigation sport arranged usually in urban environments.
 More description can be found from the [Wikipedia article on sprint orienteering](https://en.wikipedia.org/wiki/Orienteering#Sprint) or [sprint orienteering content in YouTube](https://www.youtube.com/results?search_query=sprint+orienteering).

-The discipline of sprint orienteering requires not only the running speed but the ability to rapidly choose the best route from one control to another.
+The discipline of sprint orienteering requires, not only the running speed, but the ability to rapidly choose the best route from one control to another.
 This is the place where the Sprint-O-Matic comes into the picture.
-It provides you an infinite number of sprint orienteering route selection challenges in a form of an entertaining 2D game.
+It provides you an infinite number of sprint orienteering route selection challenges, in a form of an entertaining 2D game.
 See the following YouTube videos to get an
 idea: